Ross Terrill: Early life

-Ross Terrill was born in Melbourne, Australia in 1938 to Miriel (Lloyd) Terrill and Frank Gregston.
-Terrill attended Wesley College in Melbourne, where he became Dux in 1956.
-In 1962 Terrill attended the University of Melbourne where he completed his Honours in history and political science.
-In 1965, shortly after completing his honours degree, Terrill immigrated to the United States of America, of which he officially became a citizen in 1979.
-During his time in the United States, Terrill attended Harvard University where he completed his PhD in Political Science in 1970 and studied with Stanley Hoffmann, Benjamin I. Schwartz, and John King Fairbank.
-Terrill was celebrated for his academic excellence whilst at Harvard University, earning the Sumner Prize for his thesis in 1970.
+Ross Gladwin Terrill was born in Melbourne, Australia, on 22 August 1938, to Miriel (Lloyd) Terrill and Frank Gregston.
+Terrill grew up in Bruthen, Victoria, and attended Wesley College in Melbourne, where he became Dux in 1956.
+He served in the Australian Army from 1957 to 1958.

-Before his career within academia began, Terrill served in the Australian Army from 1957-1958.
+In 1962, Terrill attended the University of Melbourne where he completed his Honours in history and political science.
+In 1965, shortly after completing his honours degree, Terrill immigrated to the United States, of which he became a citizen in 1979.
+Terrill completed his PhD in Political Science in 1970 at Harvard University, where he studied with Stanley Hoffmann, Benjamin I. Schwartz, and John King Fairbank.
+His thesis earned the Sumner Prize in 1970.

-In addition to his articles published in various magazines throughout his career, Terrill has published many books on politics, Chinese political leaders and Australian life.
-Some of his works include The Australians, Madam Mao, The New Chinese Empire and Where is China Going?.
-[1] These works prove to be popular among the East Asian countries, with over 1.5 million copies of Terrill's Mao (translated in Chinese) sold in China.
+Terrill published many books on politics, Chinese political leaders and Australian life.
+His works include The Australians, Madam Mao, The New Chinese Empire and Where is China Going?
+These works proved to be popular among the East Asian countries, with over 1.5 million copies of Terrill's Mao (translated into Chinese) sold in China.
 Terrill also spent some of his life in the public eye through his appearances on The Today Show four times, CBS News as a commentator, and ABC's Nightline.

 Throughout his early life, Terrill travelled regularly to East Asia, specifically China, where he immersed himself in the culture and developed a fascination for Chinese history and Chinese politics.
-In a recounting of his first trip to Beijing, Terrill describes the difficulties for an Australian to travel to China on a visa in the 1960s.
-In his writings, he highlights how few Westerners had set foot in the People’s Republic of China, with Australians requiring permission from the Government to visit.
-Terrill also mentions that upon his arrival in the Beijing airport, he was met with a guide from the China International Travel Service, so as to ensure he could appropriately experience New China.
-In Terrill's 'An Australian Gets to Beijing, 1964’, his early fascination with the Chinese government and Mao Zedong in particular become clear in which he depicts his exploration of China including their buildings, hotels, government and religion.
-His work also aids in describing the cultural differences between the Western and Eastern civilisation in their food preferences.
-Since his first trip to Beijing in 1964, Terrill has re-visited China more than twenty times.
-In his memoir, Terrill states that this exploration of China “.... had launched me on a path that might hold my feet for many years”, thus beginning his career as a historian of China.
+In a recounting of his first trip to Beijing, Terrill described the difficulties for an Australian to travel to China on a visa in the 1960s.
+In his writings, he highlighted how few Westerners had set foot in the People's Republic of China, with Australians requiring permission from the Government to visit.
+Terrill also mentioned that upon his arrival in the Beijing airport, he was met with a guide from the China International Travel Service, so as to ensure he could appropriately experience New China.
+In Terrill's 'An Australian Gets to Beijing, 1964', his early fascination with the Chinese government and Mao Zedong in particular became clear in which he depicts his exploration of China including their buildings, hotels, government and religion.
+His work also aided in describing the cultural differences between the Western and Eastern civilisation in their food preferences.
+Since his first trip to Beijing in 1964, Terrill re-visited China more than twenty times.
+In his memoir, Terrill stated that this exploration of China “.... had launched me on a path that might hold my feet for many years”, thus beginning his career as a historian of China.